 There was a lot more that caught my eye this week.
 But one can only take in so much information at a time.
 If you feel moved, share one thing that inspired you in the comments below.

-- Organizing and leading a 200 hour Yoga Teacher Training Programs
+- Organizing and leading a 200 Hour Yoga Teacher Training Program

 - Monthly Kirtan and Studio Events- no more than 2 per month, ideally 1